OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **Checksums** Method to detect memory corruption quickly
+    - **Checksums** - method to detect memory corruption quickly
-    - **End-to-end argument** Method through which packet loss, aka data loss, is avoided
+    - **End-to-end argument** - method through which packet loss, aka data loss, is avoided
-    - **UDP/IP** Common networking stack that involves the use of sockets to communicate with an endpoint, and send datagrams which are short messages
+    - **UDP/IP** - common networking stack that involves the use of sockets to communicate with an endpoint, and send datagrams which are short messages
-    - **Distributed Shared Memory (DSM)** Allows for multiple computers on the network to share large virtual address space, akin to how processors have multiple cores which allow for the use of threading
+    - **Distributed Shared Memory (DSM)** - allows for multiple computers on the network to share large virtual address space, akin to how processors have multiple cores which allow for the use of threading
-    - **Remote Procedure Call (RPC)** Simple and easy way to execute code on a remote machine
+    - **Remote Procedure Call (RPC)** - simple and easy way to execute code on a remote machine

     ###### [Return](#distributed-systems) to the *Distributed Systems* module